2014 Call for Entries

-Following the success of the 2012 CSWE Film Festival at the 58th Annual Program Meeting, the Council on Social Work Education (CSWE) wished to institute a film festival showcasing student films that can be used as classroom resources for social work educators and students.
-Submit your film to the 2013 CSWE Virtual Film Festival, which is scheduled to open June 11, 2013, and run through September 6, 2013.
-Complete your entry by Friday, April 5, 2013, to have your film considered for inclusion in the festival.
+The Council on Social Work Education (CSWE) has instituted a film festival showcasing student films that can be used as classroom resources for social work educators and students.
+Submit your film to the CSWE 2014 Virtual Film Festival, which is scheduled to open April 9, 2014, and run through September 5, 2014.
+Complete your entry by Wednesday, February 26, 2014, to have your film considered for inclusion in the festival.

 Why Should I Participate?